-Picture a heat wave so intense it kills without wind, without rain, without warning.
+Imagine a heat so extreme it kills quietly. no wind, no rain, no warning signs.
+Just relentless, deadly warmth.
 Or floods that swallow landscapes the size of England, washing away everything in their path.
 These are not hypothetical scenarios.
 They happened, and the death tolls still seem impossible to grasp.

-Weather has always been dangerous, but some events stand apart.
+The weather in so many areas has always been dangerous, but certain events are in a category of their own.
 Not just because of wind speeds or rainfall totals, but because of what happened when nature collided with human populations at their most vulnerable.
-The numbers from historical disasters dwarf anything we see today, even as modern storms rack up eye-watering financial costs.
+Historical disasters killed far more people than anything we see today, even though modern storms cost billions in damage.

 This examination looks at meteorological disasters through two lenses: human mortality and economic devastation.
 Both matter, though they tell different stories about risk and vulnerability.